-Physical exercise improves gait speed, muscle strength, fitness in patients with Parkinson's diseaseNovember 5th, 2012 in Parkinson's & Movement disorders /
+Physical exercise improves gait speed, muscle strength, fitness in patients with Parkinson's diseaseNovember 5, 2012 in Medicine & Health / Parkinson's & Movement disorders

 Physical exercise, including treadmill, stretching and resistance exercises, appears to improve gait speed, muscle strength and fitness for patients with Parkinson disease (PD), according to a report of a randomized clinical trial published Online First by Archives of Neurology, a JAMA Network publication.